CallanVass/API_webserver_project/README.md

 Companies((PK)company_id, name, email, ph_number, password, is_admin)

+TODO: Screenshots of MODEL

 **Internships**

-Unlike either the Users or Companies Models, the Internships Model relates back to each Model in the ERD.
+Unlike either the Users or Companies Models, the Internships Model relates back to each Entity in the ERD.
 This is because it contains both the user_id and the company_id foreign keys, as there can be no Internship without a user (student) and a company.

 Relationships: Companies = Many-To-One.
 Users = Many-To-One.